KeithPiTsui/WWDC-Downloader/README.md

 - Mac app store sandbox folder access (Preferences.swift)
 - WKWebView and Javascripting (SessionViewerController.swift - TranscriptViewController)
 - NSMenu (right click menu) and NSEvent keyboard monitoring, such as ⌘F. (MainViewController.swift)

+### 3rd Party libraries
+I purposely avoided using external libraries as much as possible to expose myself to as many parts of AppKit and Cocoa as possible.
+Even AFNetworking?!
+I wanted to understand how it could be done with only NSURLSession as Apple seem to stress its usefulness and importance.
+So, only one 3rd party library is included as a shortcut to parse the html - Hpple (https://github.com/topfunky/hpple)

 ### Where is the data stored?
 - Downloads are in the folder chosen in preferences (default: Downloads)